Sc4v3r/Transparent-tap/README.md

 This installs all required packages and automatically sets up PCredz in a virtual environment.

-### Step 2: Setup Wi-Fi Management Access Point (Recommended)
+### Step 2: Setup Wi-Fi Management Access Point (Required)

-This creates a Wi-Fi network on `wlan0` that you can connect to for managing the device remotely.
-This is especially useful when the Ethernet interfaces are in bridge mode.
+This creates a Wi-Fi network on `wlan0` that you can connect to for managing the device remotely. **This is required** when the Ethernet interfaces are in bridge mode, as it provides the only way to access the device.

 ```bash
 sudo bash setup-wifi-ap.sh